sukoneck/sudoswap-support/faq.md

 ```
 Error: execution reverted: TRANSFER_FAILED
 ```
-There are two common reasons that a swap fails:
+There are three common reasons that a swap fails.
+Ask yourself/partner:
-1. One or both people have already sent one of the assets somewhere else.
+1. *Do you still own all of the assets?* One or both people may have already sent one of the assets somewhere else.
 So, the swap is no longer able to be filled.
+You may either leave the swap open indefinitely or cancel it.
-2. An approval transaction hasn't successfully completed yet for one or more of the assets.
+2. *Are your approval transactions complete?* An approval transaction may still be in progress and hasn't successfully completed yet for one or more of the assets.
 So, the swap is not yet able to complete the swap.
+You may confirm the transaction status(es) in Etherscan.
+3. *Are all of the assets encoded correctly?* One or more of the assets are incorrectly assigned the wrong ERC.
+E.g. an ERC-1155 being assigned as an ERC-721.
+You may confirm the asset types in asset's contract on Etherscan or in the details field in an NFT marketplace.

 <!--
   "how it works" is for when you want to understand the service